ungesaeuertesbrot/malus/README.md

 difference is that MALUS is for JavaScript/Gjs and is not a library to be used by appications which are instantiated in a regular fashion but rather makes the application itself into a module for MALUS.
-And, of course, MALUS is currently far less powerful than the Eclipse platform (and will by all probability remain so).
+And, of course, MALUS is currently far less powerful than the Eclipse platform (and will always be).

 Utilities
 ---------